 Scotiabank in the Caribbean and Central America

-Scotiabank has been part of the Caribbean and Central America region since 1889.
-We opened our first office in Kingston, Jamaica to support the thriving trade of rum, sugar and fish.
-Our Kingston branch was the first Canadian bank office to open outside the U.K. or the U.S. In fact, we opened our first branch in Kingston before our branch in Toronto, Canada, where our executive offices are now located.
+Scotiabank has been part of the Caribbean and Central America region since 1889 when the Bank opened its first office in Kingston, Jamaica to support the trade of rum sugar and fish.
+This was the first time a Canadian bank opened a branch outside the U.K. or the U.S. Scotiabank had a branch in Kingston before the Bank opened a branch in Toronto, Canada, where the Bank's Executive Offices are now located.

 As part of our international strategy, we focus on investing in markets where we anticipate solid, long-term economic growth.
 We pride ourselves on leveraging Canada’s best sales and service practices to retain and attract high-value customers abroad.
 We’re committed to helping you become financially better off by providing the right solutions for your unique needs.